ElliottDG/Cyber-Write-Ups/HTB/Emdee five for life/Emdee-five-for-life.md

 ```
 I have imported requests for the GET and POST, hashlib for the md5 hash and re for a regex to clean up the page to just the text, no html tags.

-To start, lets get the page and clean up the text
+To start, lets get the page and clean up the text.
+I found a function here:https://medium.com/@jorlugaqui/how-to-strip-html-tags-from-a-string-in-python-7cb81a2bbf44

 ```python
 import requests